fparviz/WordFrequency/README.md

 ./WordFreq.py <input.txt>
 e.g ./WordFreq.py lightinaugust.txt

-##The script outputs the 200 most frequently used words in the text and the number of times they are used:
+##The script outputs the 200 most frequently used words:

 Total Length of the Novel: 81940<br />
 Total number of words used in the Novel: 11029<br />